erikw/jekyll-google_search_console_verification_file/README.md

    ```

 ## Development
-The structure of this plugin was inspired by [https://ayastreb.me/writing-a-jekyll-plugin/](https://ayastreb.me/writing-a-jekyll-plugin/) and the plugin jekyll-sitemap.
+The structure of this plugin was inspired by [https://ayastreb.me/writing-a-jekyll-plugin/](https://ayastreb.me/writing-a-jekyll-plugin/), the plugin jekyll-sitemap and the [Bundler Gem tutorial](https://bundler.io/guides/creating_gem.html).

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.